alfredodeux/adx-mai2io-dll/README.md

 - computer runs much cooler and I experience less stutter
 - io4 firmware is slightly faster and more consistent than hid
 - 2p ADX can be easily setup using the principles in this repo

+Open Questions:
+- can we add a callback to the mai2io button function to poll faster?
+- can we add a delay to the touch sensor within segatools to synchronize touch/button timing?
+- are we dealing with a different issue?
+Some users report fast buttons depending on setup such as screen refresh rate.

 This is created by Rust but there are many `unsafe` is used.
 Memory leaks may appear and the stability still need to be tested.